-Unknown data for certain members - (Concluded)

-Data for terminated members:

-There were no members reported without a benefit.

-There were no members reported without a gender.

-Data for members receiving benefits:

-There were no members reported without a benefit.

-There was one member reported with a missing gender.
+Unknown data for certain members (Concluded) Data for terminated members: There were no members reported without a benefit and no members reported with a missing or invalid gender.
+Data for members receiving benefits : There were no members reported without a benefit.
+There were two members reported with a missing gender.
 We assumed male gender for retirees and female gender for survivors.
+There were no retirees reported with a bounceback survivor option and a survivor date of death.
+There were 3 retirees reported with a bounceback annuity and an unreasonable reduction factor.
+A factor of 0.80, 0.85 and 0.90 was assumed for the 100%, 75% and 50% joint and survivor annuity, respectively.
 There were no survivors reported on the data file with an expired benefit.

-There were three retirees reported with a survivor option and a survivor date of death.
-We assumed no benefit was payable to the survivor and the member benefit already reflected the increase to the life annuity value (i.e., "bounce back"), if applicable.

-There were three retirees reported with a bounceback annuity and an unreasonable reduction factor.
-A factor of 0.80, 0.85 and 0.90 was assumed for the 100%, 75% and 50% joint and survivor annuity, respectively.

-There were retired members reported with a survivor option and an invalid or missing survivor gender (42 members) and/or survivor date of birth (34 members).
+There were retired members reported with a survivor option and an invalid or missing survivor gender (39 members) and/or survivor date of birth (31 members).
 We used the valuation assumptions if the survivor gender or date of birth was missing or invalid.

-Changes in actuarial assumptions

-The assumed benefit increase was changed from 1.75% per year through 2037, 2.00% per year from 2038 to 2051 and 2.50% thereafter to 1.75% per year through 2039, 2.00% per year from 2040 to 2056 and 2.50% thereafter.
+Changes in actuarial assumptions The assumed benefit increase was changed from 1.75% per year through 2039, 2.00% per year from 2040 to 2056 and 2.50% thereafter to 1.75% per year through 2041, 2.00% per year from 2042 to 2058 and 2.50% thereafter.